aditibindlish/Toronto-Real-Estate-Project/README.md

 3. Conclusion statements
 4. Powerpoint/Presentation - together on Thursday

-### How much time does it take each property type to double in value in each area?
+###How much time does it take each property type to double in value in each area?
--Clean dataframe used to groupby locations and sort for location and prices for max and min prices -First row is retained as max and min
+--Clean dataframe used to groupby locations and sort for location and prices for max and min prices --First row is retained as max and min
--These 4 category wise data frames are further manipulated to calculate ratio of max and min prices, which gives x times of price movement
+--These 4 category wise data frames are further manipulated to calculate ratio of max and min prices, which gives x times of price movement
--Duration is calculated using corresponding dates -Duration is converetd to string tytpe and Days are extracted, further converted to years by dividing by 365 -This data is plotted on a bubble chart using ratio as size of bubbles, colormap as rainbow to clearly see different ratios as the sizes are not remarakbly different to naked eye
+--Duration is calculated using corresponding dates --Duration is converetd to string tytpe and Days are extracted, further converted to years by dividing by 365 --This data is plotted on a bubble chart using ratio as size of bubbles, colormap as rainbow to clearly see different ratios as the sizes are not remarakbly different to naked eye

-####Results :
+###Results :
--Oshawa was the only location where prices doubled for all categories -Prices doubled in 5yrs to 5.7yrs for most locations, many apartments saw doubling in price in <5 yrs -quickest doubling seen in apartments, also maximum 20 locations saw price doubling in apartments, townhomes 16 (3 locations <5yrs), detached 15, attached 11
+--Oshawa was the only location where prices doubled for all categories --Prices doubled in 5yrs to 5.7yrs for most locations, many apartments saw doubling in price in <5 yrs --quickest doubling seen in apartments, also maximum 20 locations saw price doubling in apartments, townhomes 16 (3 locations <5yrs), detached 15, attached 11
--Oshawa highest in attached (2.3x) and townhouses (3x), areas in toronto in detached (4x) and apartments (2.4x)
+--Oshawa highest in attached (2.3x) and townhouses (3x), areas in toronto in detached (4x) and apartments (2.4x)

 ###Are these locations in and around Toronto or farther away in GTA?
--final data frames from above analysis are further manipulated and used in a for loop -GeoApi's geocoding API has been used to extract latitude and longitude for each city in the dataframe for each category -these lat and long are stored in a dictionary containing city name -this dict is converted to a dataframe and using HVplot plotted on OSM tile using Geoviews module and HVplot library in Pandas
+--final data frames from above analysis are further manipulated and used in a for loop --GeoApi's geocoding API has been used to extract latitude and longitude for each city in the dataframe for each category --these lat and long are stored in a dictionary containing city name --this dict is converted to a dataframe and using HVplot plotted on OSM tile using Geoviews module and HVplot library in Pandas

-####Results :
+###Results :
--Locations in entire GTA saw price doubling, not just Toronto or nearby areas -No concentration is apparent in area or direction towards Toronto City, infact, most areas are away from the densely populated Toronto
+--Locations in entire GTA saw price doubling, not just Toronto or nearby areas --No concentration is apparent in area or direction towards Toronto City, infact, most areas are away from the densely populated Toronto